 Plus, you’ll receive custom tips on how you can reach your goals faster.
 In addition, Mint will make recommendations for credit cards, checking accounts and savings accounts, and investment opportunities that you could benefit from.

-While Mint gives you a picture of your overall financial health, You Need a Budget (YNAB) is designed to tackle your monthly budget, so it’s the perfect option for anyone who needs to get their expenses under control.
+You Need a Budget (YNAB) is designed to tackle your monthly budget.
+So, it’s the perfect option for anyone who needs to get their expenses under control.
 The app lets you create a monthly budget and track where your money is going.

 At the beginning of the month, you’ll enter how much income you expect to receive, as well as your bills and planned spending.
 And YNAB allows you to plan for quarterly and bi-annual bills, so you never fall off track.